testillano/h2agent/README.md

 [-w|--traffic-server-worker-threads <threads>]
-  Number of traffic server worker threads; defaults to 1, which should be enough even for complex logic provisioned (admin server always uses 1 worker thread).
+  Number of traffic server worker threads; defaults to 1, which should be enough even for complex logic provisioned (admin server hardcodes 1 worker thread(s)).
   It could be increased if hardware concurrency (8) permits a greater margin taking into account other process threads considered busy and I/O time spent by server threads.